astronomer/docs/astro/runtime-release-notes.md

 - Fix the serialization of DAGs with `start_date` in a fixed timezone, which could cause the scheduler to crash ([#38139](https://github.com/apache/airflow/pull/38139))
 - Fix a bug where the scheduler heartrate wasn't calculated correctly, the parameter needed to calculate scheduler heartrate has been corrected ([#37992](https://github.com/apache/airflow/pull/37992))

-For more information, see the [Apache Airflow release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-8-4-2024-03-25).
+For more information, see the [Apache Airflow® release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-8-4-2024-03-25).

 ### Additional improvements